 If a student withdraws from a course(s) or takes an incomplete in a course, the credit hours will count as hours attempted, rather than hours completed.
-This may affect a student's quantitative progress, both in the maximum timeframe and pace of progress.
+This may affect a student's quantitative progress, both in the maximum time-frame and pace of progress.
 When an incomplete grade changes, the student may request that their satisfactory academic progress be re-evaluated at that time.
-Without such a request, the grade will automatically be re-evaluated after a student completes the next semester.
+If there is not a request, then it will automatically be re-evaluated after the student completes the next semester.